firecomm/firecomm-documentation/Calls/DuplexCall.md

     }
     ```
 4. ### .emit( EVENT, DATA ) `function`
-      Inherited from the Writable stream object from Node.js.
+      Inherited from the Duplex stream object from Node.js.
 First parameter is a string indicating the event type like "*data*", second parameter is the data to be written to the stream.

    ### parameters
      1. #### EVENT `string` // a string representing the event type